nniemeir/Enterprise-Computing-I/Documentation/Deploy.md

 Invoke-Command -ComputerName PASSENGER01 -FilePath Dev_Toolkit.ps1
 ~~~

-* Deployment of this network is now complete.
+* Check that the deployment of this network was successful by the criteria outlined (here)[Testing.md]

 #### MS_DevStation
 * Download (Git)[https://git-scm.com/downloads] using Microsoft Edge.